 There are two spellings of Falles (or Fallas), and they're both correct.
 One is the Valencian way, with an “a” and the other, with an “e”, is Spanish.

 Most people in Valencia today speak Spanish.
 But the spelling influences remain.
 (In fact, we never even heard of a Valencian language before inquiring about the differences in spelling.)
 Thus, we've used both spellings in this post.

 Fallas means a few things.
 First, it refers to the festival.
 Secondly, it refers to the sculptures or monuments created.
 Thirdly, it can also refer to the individual pieces that make up the larger sculptures.
 Lastly, from what we understand, “Falla” refers to the assembly of the ninots that create the monuments.

 How it All Started

-The festival as it’s known today has been around for nearly 100 years; it began in the 1920s.
-But the tradition of burning things before the Festival of St. Joseph seems to go back to centuries.
-(Exactly when seems like it’s up for debate.)
+The festival as it's known today has been around for nearly 100 years; it began in the 1920s.
+But the tradition of burning things before the Festival of St. Joseph seems to go back for centuries.
+(Exactly when though seems like it's up for debate.)

 Fallas has some serious roots in Valencian history and has earned its place as part of the culture.

 There are Lots of Parades for this Valencia Festival